 A: No, you haven’t messed up.
+Not at all.
 One reason for the conflicting advice is that manufactures can’t always trust people to know the actual moisture content of the wood of their new decks.
 Waiting for a year, then prepping the deck and finishing it, is a foolproof way to ensure people don’t apply deck stain to wood that has a lot of internal moisture.
 In your case, if you’ve measured the moisture content in the middle of a board with a meter and found it to be drier than 15%, you’re A-okay for finishing.
 The safest approach is to cut a piece of the lumber you used for building, then test the middle of the cut face for moisture content.
 Wood can be superficially dry, but internal moisture will eventually get out, causing deck finish failure.
 If a board is dry enough within, then it’s dry enough indeed.